 The man cursed her and went back to watching the scenery with a scowl.

 The woman looked down at her fine leather boots.
 They were caked in muck and dead leaves and gods knows what else.
-The leather was most likely ruined.

 "Can you at least turn on the radio?
 You talk as much as my mute grandpa."

-A heavy breath escaped from between her pursed lips.
+A heavy breath escaped from between pursed lips.
 He seriously complained too much.
 "Will it make you shut up?"

 "Yeah."
 He mockingly replied.

 "…The scientific community is focusing on the phenomenon, specifically on that trance like state that seems to characterize the assailants.
 Clearly a behavioral disorder, but what could've caused so widespread and dramatic condition as the one we're facing tonight.
 We've heard speculation, on everything from the Ozone layer and chemical weapons, to uh..."
-The news caster laughs softly. "…voodoo mysticism and organisms from space."
+The news caster laughed softly. "…voodoo mysticism and organisms from space."

 "A biologist in Stockton, California, has released reports, stating the uh...bodies, of the recently dead, are returning to life.
 Driven by an unknown force which enables the brain to continue to function."